ccroft6/Ethereum_Blockchain_Wallet/README.md

 ## Technologies
 In addition to the standard Python 3.7 dev libraries, this file leverages the following libraries and/or dependencies:
 * [Web3.py](https://web3py.readthedocs.io/en/stable/overview.html) - A Python library for connecting to and performing operations on Ethereum-based blockchains
-* [Mnemonic](https://pypi.org/project/mnemonic/) - A Python implementation for generating a 12- or 24-word mnemonic seed phrase based on the BIP-39 standard
 * [bip44](https://pypi.org/project/bip44/) - A Python implementation for deriving hierarchical deterministic wallets from a seed phrase based on the BIP-44 standard
 * [Ganache](https://trufflesuite.com/ganache/) - A program that allows you to quickly set up a local blockchain, which you can use to test and develop smart contracts
-* [streamlit](https://streamlit.io/) - Turns data scripts into shareable web apps using Python
+* [Streamlit](https://streamlit.io/) - Turns data scripts into shareable web apps using Python
 * [dotenv](https://pypi.org/project/python-dotenv/) - Python-dotenv reads key-value pairs from a .env file and can set them as environment variables
 * [dataclasses](https://docs.python.org/3/library/dataclasses.html) - A decorator that is used to add generated special methods to classes
 * [typing](https://docs.python.org/3/library/typing.html) - Provides runtime support for type hints